-Neosporin is very effective antibiotic for speeding up the healing process of cuts and scrapes in humans.
+Neosporin is an effective antibiotic for speeding up the healing process following most cuts and scrapes.
 It can even cut down on some scarring.
-But can the same be said about Neosporin for dogs?
-Is it even a good idea to use for the treatment of certain cuts and scrapes your dog may get throughout their lifetime?
+But can the same be said about using Neosporin for dogs?
+Throughout your dog’s lifetime they will get some cuts and scrapes, so the question is a valid one.

-Dogs end up with their fair share of mishaps, sometimes in the form of cuts, scratches, scrapes, and other lacerations.
-It comes with the territory of being a dog.
+In fact, most dogs end up with their fair share of mishaps which come in the form of cuts, scratches, scrapes and other lacerations.
 Interestingly enough, the saying “lick your wounds” comes from their propensity to do just that after a bruise.
-Enzymes in their saliva actually help the healing process.
-But where does Neosporin fit in?
+Enzymes in their saliva actually help the healing process along.
+But where does Neosporin stand?

-Clearly any serious cuts or lacerations should be attended to by a professional.
-You’ll know when your dog is hurt to a point where a veterinarian’s assistance is needed because your instincts will kick in.
-A vet will, in fact, likely use a special ointment in gel or cream form to treat your dog’s wounds.
-But just as importantly, they’ll cover it up so that your dog can’t possibly get at it.
+We’ll answer that question but first thing’s first, serious cuts or lacerations should be attended to by a professional.
+Your instincts will kick in when your dog is hurt to a point where a vet’s assistance is required.
+At that point, a special ointment in gel or cream form will likely be used to treat your dog’s wounds.
+But just as importantly, a veterinarian will carefully cover it up!

 Can I Give My Dog Neosporin?
 Answer: No, there’s a better option